Table of Contents

 A Short Life but a Great Influence – Dick Wirz

-A son loses his father young, but carries forward the values and unfinished guidance of a man remembered more in principle than presence.
+A son loses his father at an early age, but carries forward the values and unspoken guidance of a man remembered in love and respect.

 pp. 55–66 · ~12–14 min read